hugosmoreira/hugosmoreira/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on ...
-Open Source Projects, NextJs projects, SQL & Yardi
+Open Source Projects, NextJs projects, Yardi & AI
-- 🌱 I’m currently improving my reports skills with SQL and writting tools with Python
+- 🌱 I’m currently improving my coding skills with AI, working with some LLMs, automation & Generative AI
-- 👯 I’m looking to collaborate on ...
-Anything related to JavaScript,  React & Node.js or Python
+- 👯 I’m looking to collaborate if you have a great idea hit me up!
+Thanks.

 - 📫 How to reach me: ... @hugosmoreira on twitter